Soldiers conduct sling-load operations at Bagram Airfield, Afghanistan, May 22, 2017. U.S. Army photo by Sgt. 1st Class Shelia Cooper.

 An overview of the processes, challenges, and solutions related to supplying the warfighter

-Effective and efficient procurement for an organization as large and complex as the U.S. military is notoriously difficult.
+Effective and efficient equipment procurement for an organization as large and complex as the U.S. military is notoriously difficult.
 Keeping the active duty and reserve military of over two million service members supplied is a challenge.
 The needs of the warfighter must be balanced with effective accounting methods, controlling cost, as well as mitigating fraud and waste.

 The Department of Defense and individual service branches revise policies to better meet these challenges—though significant issues remain.
 The military faces accounting gaps, a difficulty projecting demand for supplies that result in shortages or excess material in different units, and problems with waste and fraud, according to a 2013 report by Reuters.